davidweidawang/davidweidawang/README.md

 I'm looking forward to making freinds with all of you!😉

 - 🔭 I’m currently studying Software Engerneering in Tongji University.
-- 🌱 My research interests lie in Graph Signal Processing, Human-Computer Interaction (HCI) and Time Series Analysis.
+- 🌱 My research interests lie in Graph Signal Processing, Time Series Analysis, Human-Computer Interaction.
 - 📫 How to reach me: tjudavidwang@gmail.com
 - 🧑‍💻 Read my blogs: https://wwd.zeabur.app/